-The majority of this secured funding is in the form of TFS drawings with the Bank of England.
-The Society repaid its FLS drawings in full during 2019.
+The majority of this secured funding is in the form of TFS and TFSME drawings with the Bank of England.

 Having unencumbered mortgage pools also provides The Nottingham with access to the operations that fall within the Bank of England's Sterling Monetary Framework (e.g. ILTR); therefore these unencumbered pools are a source of liquidity.
 As well as providing collateral to the Bank of England, mortgage pools are also used to collateralise secured funding obtained from market counterparties.